 Headquarters organises a programme of events throughout the year.
 Find out more about these events below.

-If you’re commonly left wondering what bird species has just flown overhead (and would like to find out), or you just want to brush up on your ID skills, then our Birdwatching for Beginners course could be for you!
+If you’re commonly left wondering what bird species has just flown overhead (and would like to find out), or you just want to brush up on your ID skills, then our Bird ID Guided Walks course could be for you!

-Courses take the form of a series of guided walks, led by SOC staff member, Scott Paterson to various sites and habitats in the Lothian’s.
+Courses take the form of a series of guided walks, led by our friendly, expert trainer, Scott Paterson to various sites and habitats in the Lothians.

-The course costs £32 for 4 walks (£24 members), each approximately 2-3 hours in duration- a great way to get started and make some new friends at the same time!
+Each course lasts approximately 2-3 hours in duration- a great way to get started and make some new friends at the same time!
+If you're interested in being kept informed about walks, sign up to the mailing list and further info and prices will be included with details of any upcoming courses when finalised.

 Art exhibitions in the Donald Watson Art Gallery